sul-dlss/arclight-demo/README.md

 bundle update arclight
 ```

 **NOTE** that if the solr configuration or the fixture data changes, you will need to copy those over manually.
+Same with the arclight generators (e.g., catalog_controller.rb), you will need to run the `arclight:install` again.

 ## Regenerating the application